Pelagicore/qface/docs/grammar.rst

 ===========
-QDL Grammar
+QFace Grammar
 ===========

-QDL (Qt definition language) is an IDL to define an interface.
+QFace (Qt interface language) is an IDL to define an interface.
 In general it is modeled to define an interface between Qt QML and C++.
-The QDL syntax is flexible enough also to be used in other context.
+The QFace syntax is flexible enough also to be used in other context.

 .. code-block:: html